gaddes/workos-frontend/README.md

 - Both Search and TableFooter components assume that the data they receive has a certain structure, i.e. a `pages` property for the prev/next buttons, and that all endpoints use the `search` key for queries.
 - TableFooter could be extended with a "slot" for other components e.g. total row count.
+- All button text in Figma appears bold - make common Button component to enforce this.